binay302/FarewellBSH/index.md

 Many thanks for the amazing hospitality in Germany.Thanks for those memories.

 ### Stefan
 Thanks for providing support right from the first day till today .
-You have always listened and supported in all ways.You were the go to person for me whenever i faced a roadblock.
-Always approachable and open minded , humourful .
-Thanks for your your understanding and patience whenver i missed deadlines.
+You have always listened and supported in all ways.You were the go to person for me whenever i faced a roadblock or a deadend.
+Always approachable and open minded , cool and comsposed .
+Thanks for your understanding and patience whenver i missed deadlines.

 ### Monika